one-on-one/beginning_programming/views/four.markdown

       "whatup!"
     end

-* Scope = Refers to what us inside the method `def ... end`
+* Scope = Refers to what is inside the method `def ... end`

 ## [Classes](http://en.wikipedia.org/wiki/Class_(computer_programming) <small>look behind the curtain</small>

 * What is a class?
-  Think of it as a contianer similar to hashes and arrays, except a class typically contains methods.
+  * Think of it as a container similar to hashes and arrays, except a class typically contains methods.

 Create a class called `NewClass`